You just saw your doctor and you’ve been given an anxiety diagnosis. But what does that mean? You have no idea what to do next.

-You’re wondering. is there really hope for me?
+You’re likely wondering. is there really hope for me?
 There’s definitely hope.
-But, if you’ve lived with anxiety for a long time, you’re probably pretty discouraged.
+But if you’ve lived with anxiety for a long time, you’re probably pretty discouraged.
 Especially, if you’ve had periods of calm, only then to have your anxiety hit you over and over again.

 You can get relief from any of the methods outlined above.
 Medication helps.
 CBT will give you tools.
-But, if you know you’ve had childhood trauma, struggle with low self-esteem, worry about illness or losses, are scared to open up and try to find love, working out what’s at the roots of your anxiety gives you the best chance for change.
+But, did you have childhood trauma?
+Do you struggle with low self-esteem or worry about illness or losses?
+Are scared to open up and try to find love?
+Then working out what’s at the roots of your anxiety gives you the best chance for change.

-Look for a psychoanalytic or psychodynamic therapist who makes space for all your thoughts and feelings to be understood.
-A therapist who doesn’t try to talk you out of anything, but encourages you to express whatever is on your mind.
+So what do you do?
+My advice is to look for a psychoanalytic or psychodynamic therapist who makes space for all your thoughts and feelings.
+A therapist who doesn’t try to “talk you out of” anything, but encourages you to express whatever is on your mind.
 Who understands your experiences deeply, and links them to the past.

-This kind of therapy gives you the best chance to stop the vicious cycle of your recurring anxiety loops.
-Talking things out will give you a great sense of relief.
+Truly, this kind of therapy gives you the best chance to stop the vicious cycle of your recurring anxiety loops.
+And, talking things out will give you a great sense of relief.

 A therapy that combines giving you space to feel all the feelings you’ve shut away, along with an understanding of their origins. changes not only your anxiety but your life.
 You’ll discover yourself in ways you didn’t think possible.
 And, your entire life will be much happier.

 I’m Dr. Sandra Cohen, a Los Angeles based psychologist and psychoanalyst.
 I specialize in working with people suffering from all forms of anxiety.
 Including generalized anxiety, panic attacks, OCD, phobias, and states of fear and excessive worry.
 You don’t have to live this way.
 Psychotherapy can change your life.